 In the 15th and 16th, the Ottoman Empire grew to be one of the most powerful states in the world.
-It was at the center of interactions between the Eastern and Western worlds for 6 centuries, making it pivotal in Europe, Middle East, and Asia.
+It was at the center of interactions between the Eastern and Western worlds for 6 centuries, making it pivotal in Europe, the Middle East, and Asia.
 At its peak, in the 17th century, it controlled much of Southeastern Europe, Western Asia, and Northern Africa.

-The conquest of Constantinople in 1453 by Mehmed the Conqueror is the most important date of the Ottoman empire and considered one of the most turning points in history as it marked the end of the Byzantine empire and of the Roman Empire, a state which dated back to 27 BC and lasted nearly 1 500 years.
+The conquest of Constantinople in 1453 by Mehmed the Conqueror is the most important date of the Ottoman Empire.
+It is considered one of the most turning points in history as it marked the end of the Byzantine empire and the Roman Empire, a state that dated back to 27 BC and lasted nearly 1 500 years.

 Famous landmarks and historical places

 If there’s one thing Turkey is famous for, that’s the landmarks, monuments, ruins, and other historical places.
 The location and the past empires made Turkey one of the most attractive destinations in the world.
 There are ruins of ancient cities, 2 ancient world wonders, sacred mountains, mosques, and so much more.